 Your app uses New Relic's Java agent and you run into a metric grouping issue.

-Try these troubleshooting steps before metric grouping issues become too big of a problem.
+Try these troubleshooting procedures before metric grouping issues become too big of a problem.

-By default, the agent names transactions based on your framework and the various components of your application.
-However, if the Java agent is configured to disable component-based naming, it will be unable to properly name those transactions.
+By default, the Java agent names transactions based on your framework and the various components of your application.
+However, if the Java agent is configured to disable component-based naming, it will not be able to properly name those transactions.
 This will often lead to a metric grouping issue.

 To troubleshoot your Java agent configuration: If component-based naming has been disabled, re-enable it.